SkynetLabs/skynet-webportal/setup-scripts/README.md

 To check the status of it: `systemctl --user status siad`

-To check standard err/standard out: `journalctl --user-unit siad`
+To check standard err/standard out: `journalctl --user-unit siad`.
+In addition you can add:

+- `-r` to view journal from the newest entry
+- `-f` to follow and `-n INTEGER` to specify number of lines

 ## Portal Setup